Ryder Limited - Section 172(1) Statement 2021

 Ryder encourages the charitable activities of its employees throughout the organisation, and maintains a matching contribution policy, doubling charitable donations generated by their efforts.

 Shareholder and Debt Funders

-While the Ryder Limited Group operates in a geographically and economically separate environment to its ultimate parent, Ryder System Inc., our role as a wholly owned subsidiary is to deliver on the strategic goals of the US parent group, while also ensuring those goals are compatible with the long term success of the Group.
-This is, in part, achieved annually by the Group producing a long-term five year forecast which is used to coordinate closely with the ultimate parent.
+While the Company operates in a geographically and economically separate environment to its ultimate parent, Ryder System Inc., our role as a wholly owned subsidiary is to deliver on the strategic goals of the US parent group.

-Ryder Limited is a wholly owned subsidiary of Ryder System Inc. group, the Directors are seen to act fairly between members of the company, to which there is only one shareholder.
+Ryder Limited is a wholly owned subsidiary of Ryder System Inc. group, the Directors are seen to act fairly between members of the company, as there is only one shareholder.

-All funding, be it equity investment by Ryder System Inc. group, or debt funding, from within the parent group, or direct from our principle banking partner, Lloyds Bank, is coordinated by the Treasury Department of Ryder System Inc., within which one of the Directors is primarily employed as Group Director, Treasury.
-This provides Ryder Limited with access to the most efficient funding available to the largest commercial vehicle leasing business across North America.
+All funding, be it equity investment by Ryder System Inc. group, or debt funding, from within the parent group, or direct from banks, is coordinated by the Treasury Department of Ryder System Inc., within which one of the Directors is primarily employed as Group Director, Treasury.
+This has provided Ryder Limited with access to the most efficient funding available to the largest commercial vehicle leasing business across North America.

 Engagement with our shareholder and debt funders takes the form of: